The Originals

 Before We Get Into It

-If you're here, you probably already know what 67 is.
-You've thrown up the hand sign, you've rated something a 67, or at the very least you've seen it all over your feed and wondered what on earth is going on.
-This page is the full story — how a two-digit number went from a Philly street name to something that genuinely connected millions of people.
-And why we at Perfect State felt like it deserved a whole album.
+Whether you've been throwing the hand sign for a year or you're a parent trying to understand what your kid won't stop doing, this page is the full story.
+How a two-digit number went from a Philly street name to something that genuinely connected millions of people across the entire world, and why we at Perfect State felt like it deserved a whole album.
 Our debut album 67 is basically a love letter to this entire thing.

 The Spark